karanam61/Network-Analysis-Notes-/Challenges/Challenge2.md

 Brute force attack .

-# I've been given both pcap aswell as an authentication log to analyze a brute force attack.
+# I've been given both pcap aswell as an authentication log to analyze a brute force attack

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image1.png)